BrianOdhiambo/Twitter-Sentiment-Analysis-Flask/README.md

 “Tweepy” API.
 Tweepy API connects to Twitter in real-time and gathers metadata along with the text from the Twitter platform.

-Purpose:
+## Purpose:<br>
-To help companies study the customer sentiment around a particular product.
+To help companies study the customer sentiment around a particular product.<br>
-To help system users analyze a huge amount of data, quickly and efficiently.
+To help system users analyze a huge amount of data, quickly and efficiently.<br>
-To segregate customer sentiment on a scale of -1 to 1, where -1 represents a strong negative sentimentality towards the keyword(s), and 1 represents a strongly positive reaction.
+To segregate customer sentiment on a scale of -1 to 1, where -1 represents a strong negative sentimentality towards the keyword(s), and 1 represents a strongly positive reaction.<br>
 To visualize the collected data clearly and effectively.